square/connect-api-examples/README.md

 1. Repeat the *Add Employee* step to add the other staff

-1. Both Amy Johnson and John Smith should now set up as service providers for the services that were created by the seeding command
+1. Both Amy Johnson and John Smith should now be set up as service providers for the services that were created by the seeding command

 ## Run the application